 Prostate Problem Causes and Protocols in Chinese Medicine

 Male prostate issues include Benign Prostatic Hypertrophy (BPH) and chronic inflamed prostatitis can be addressed with Traditional Chinese Medicine (TCM) according to the symptoms or patterns of imbalance that are presenting.
 BPH is most common in men over 50, and while the condition may have just recently become more noticeable, it is due to a lifetime of accumulated imbalances according to Chinese medicine.
 More than one pattern of imbalance is likely, and men tend to cycle through different symptoms during different cycles of prostate imbalances.
-For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

 Acupressure Points for Prostate Problems and Prevention